 The Stroke Comeback Center is fortunate to have dedicated, experienced and talented professionals who bring expertise and enthusiasm to all of our programs!
 This ensures that members will interact with personnel who have relevant background and expertise, even though our programs and activities do not constitute reimbursable professional services.

-Suzanne M. Coyle, MA, CCC-SLP, Member Services Director
+Suzanne M. Coyle, MA, CCC-SLP, Executive Director

-Suzanne joined the Stroke Comeback Center in 2008.
-Prior to joining the staff of the Center she was a Senior Speech-Language Pathologist at the Medstar National Rehabilitation Hospital where she worked with survivors of stroke and brain injury.
-She received her undergraduate and graduate degrees from Miami University in Ohio.
-Areas of specialty include aphasia group treatment, voice disorders, clinical ethics and quality of life.
-In her free time Suzanne enjoys travel, yoga and cooking.
+Suzanne joined the Stroke Comeback Center team in 2008.
+Since that time she has enjoyed working with stroke survivors at the Center while helping the organization grow to serve families throughout the Washington, DC area and beyond.
+Suzanne also had a lengthy career as Speech-Language Pathologist for the Medstar National Rehabilitation Network.
+She received her undergraduate and graduate degrees from Miami University in Oxford, Ohio, and a Nonprofit Management Executive Certificate from Georgetown University.
+Research and presentation interests include aphasia group treatment and quality of life after stroke.
+In her free time Suzanne enjoys travel, working out with friends, and following the Washington Nationals.
 Her favorite aspect of being at the Center is watching new friendships form between members.

-Amy C. Georgeadis, MS, CCC-SLP
+Amy C. Georgeadis, MS, CCC-SLP, Program Director

 Beth Z. Thompson, MS, CCC-SLP